BeneathTheSurfaceLabs/universal-factory/README.md

         public ProfileData $profileData,
     ) {}

-    // If the below method is omitted, the package will look for a class named
+    // If the below method is omitted, the package will look for a class named UserInfoFactory
-    // UserInfoFactory within the same namespace (BeneathTheSurfaceLabs\UniversalFactory\Tests\Examples) public static function newFactory(): UserInfoFactory
+    // within the same namespace as this class -- BeneathTheSurfaceLabs\UniversalFactory\Tests\Examples public static function newFactory(): UserInfoFactory
     {
         return UserInfoFactory::new();